+So, what are stocks?
 A stock is in simple terms, a piece of paper stating that you own a share of a company.
 But what do you really own?
 Let’s take the company Apple (AAPL) as an example.
-If you buy AAPL stock, this does not mean that you own anything Apple related.
+If you buy a share of AAPL, this does not mean that you own everything Apple related.
 Instead, a stock states that you, the investor, have proportionate ownership in the issuing company.
 Corporations will sell shares of their company to raise capital and funds that they can use to further grow their business.
 If the company does well, the investor gets to keep any capital gains made from the ownership of the stock.

 Now, What is Volatility?

 It’s important to keep in mind that volatility is inevitable.
 People are emotional, which can and will lead to downturns in the market.
 However, when the market dips it’s important to remember that it’s only temporary.
 If we look at the long-term average of stocks, they’re still up.
 Volatility is a natural part of investing.
-If you truly want to accomplish your financial goals and make a profit it is crucial that you invest in stocks over the long run.
+If you truly want to accomplish your financial goals and make a profit it is crucial that you invest for the long run.